alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 For each letter:
  - Stellarium image of the location of Mercury's retrograde loop position.
- - Image of [11Q1 - 11Q paleoLev](https://www.deadseascrolls.org.il/explore-the-archive/image/B-513117) Paleo Hebrew letter overlaid over that region.
+ - Image of [11Q1 - 11Q paleoLev](https://www.deadseascrolls.org.il/explore-the-archive/image/B-513117) Paleo-Hebrew letter overlaid over that region.
  - Follow the green sunset horizon line to the Milky Way...
- - Use the meaning of the Paleo Hebrew Letter to identify both the shape and the letter itself.
+ - Use the meaning of the Paleo-Hebrew Letter to identify both the shape and the letter itself.
  - Discussion on each.
    - Easy to find or Difficult to find matches.
    - Multiple matches or no matches.